How to Easily Generate Predictions from Linear Models in R Using predict() and lm()

 • The predicted points for the player with 25 minutes and 1 foul is 14.72.

-The names of the columns in the new data frame should exactly match the names of the columns in the data frame that were used to build the model.
+Specifically, the names of the columns in the new data frame must exactly match the names of the predictor variables used in the formula passed to lm().
+In our earlier example, the model fitting relied on the predictor variables:

 • minutes